 News and updates! 📅

-• On March 10th, I will be participating in a seminar at the Peruvian Central Bank (Lima, Perú)
+- On March 10th, I participated in a seminar at the Peruvian Central Bank (Lima, Perú)

-• On March 5th, I will be presenting at Universidad de Los Andes (Bogotá, Colombia)
+- On March 5th, I presented at Universidad de Los Andes (Bogotá, Colombia)